johnandersen777/johnandersen777.github.io/content/posts/religion.md

       - John is Nothing.
 Distroyed.
 Gone.
 Empty.
 A Shell.
     - Dancing with the Spirt a bridge, the people’s crossing (He ask me for the time on 2022-12-01, see first apocalypse analysis write up)
       - Walk with God, literally
+    - Play the fool.
+      - They say dont play with fire and dont play games with God.
+But that just sounds like an invitation to me.
+        - "Play the game, t he game is fun"
+        - Lose Persephone
+        - Find Rev 22:17
     - Time is an illision.
 If Good wins then we must have killed the Devil eventually.
       - Whoops.
 Turns out kill the Devil become the Devil.
 Shit.
     - Summon Dionysus